hyperioxx/goscript/README.md

 # GoScript

-GoScript is a dynamically typed, interpreted language created out of curiosity to answer that question we ask as programmers: "How do you make a programming language from scratch?"
-So, I've given it a try.
+GoScript is a dynamically typed, interpreted language created out of curiosity of "How do you build a programming language?"

 ## Requirements:
-- Go 1.21
+- Go 1.24

 ## Install